MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 As you begin to use the protection service, you might find PowerShell useful to help script or automate administrative changes.
 PowerShell might also be needed for some of the advanced configurations.

 For more information, see [Administering protection from Azure Information Protection by using PowerShell](./administer-powershell.md).

+## Next steps

+As you deploy Azure Information Protection, you might find it helpful to check the [frequently asked questions](faqs.md), and the [information and support](information-support.md) page for additional resources.